NixOS/nixops-aws/README.md

 ```bash
 $ nix-build
 ```
-See the main NixOps repo for more up-to-date instructions for how to built NixOps with this AWS plugin.
+See the main NixOps repo for more up-to-date instructions for how to build NixOps with this AWS plugin.